 Perhaps not in all cases.
 However, if your family is not willing to support you when your reasoning is putting them first, that’s an issue beyond the scope of this article.

 33. I don’t want to get bulky

-But that’s no reason not to lift heavy weights.
+But that’s no reason to avoid lifting heavy weights.